aws/eks-distro/docs/contents/users/install/kubeinit.md

     ./playbooks/$distro.yml
 ```

-This will deploy by default a 3 controllers 1 compute cluster.
+This will deploy by default a 3 controllers 1 compute cluster
+in a single hypervisor.

 The deployment time was fairly quick (around 15 minutes):